syncfusion/blazor-docs/src/charts/sparkline/data-labels.md

 # Data Labels in Blazor Sparkline (SfSparkline)

-Data labels are used to display the value of data points to improve the readability.
+To improve readability, data labels are used to display the value of data points.

 ## Enable data label

 The [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineDataLabelSettings.html#Syncfusion_Blazor_Charts_SparklineDataLabelSettings_Visible) property in [`SparklineDataLabelSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineDataLabelSettings.html) can be used to enable the data label by specifying a collection of special points.
 The following special points are applicable for Sparkline data label.

 * [`All`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.VisibleType.html#Syncfusion_Blazor_Charts_VisibleType_All) - Data label for all points are enabled.
 * [`Start`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.VisibleType.html#Syncfusion_Blazor_Charts_VisibleType_Start) - Data label for start points are enabled.